rcmcdonald91/pfSense-pkg-WireGuard/README.md

 # pfSense-pkg-WireGuard
-This is a port of the original WireGuard UI bits as implemented by [Netgate](https://www.netgate.com/) in [pfSense 2.5.0](https://github.com/pfsense/pfsense/tree/RELENG_2_5_0) to a package suitable for sideloading and more frequent updating on future releases of pfSense.
+This is a port of the original WireGuard* UI bits as implemented by [Netgate](https://www.netgate.com/) in [pfSense 2.5.0](https://github.com/pfsense/pfsense/tree/RELENG_2_5_0) to a package suitable for sideloading and more frequent updating on future releases of pfSense.

+* "WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.

 This also includes some improvments such as a proper status page (found under Status / WireGuard Status) and improved assigned interface handling.